C.02 Prisoner telephone calls

 - All Global 0800 / 0508 phone numbers available to prisoners must be approved by the National Commissioner.

-Note: Any requests for inclusion on the global list must be sent to the Manager Custodial Practice, Corrections Services for consideration and approval.
+Note: Any requests for inclusion on the global list must be sent to the Manager Custodial Practice for consideration and approval.

-- All prisoners shall be issued with a PIN for the PTCCS as soon as possible after reception to allow all prisoners access to Global 0800 and 0508 numbers.
+- All prisoners must be issued with a PIN to access the Corrections Prisoner Telephone System (CPTS) as soon as possible after reception to allow all prisoners access to Global 0800 and 0508 numbers.

 C.02.04 Prisoner requests approval of personal telephone numbers

-- A prisoner must make a written application using [C.02.Form.01 Prisoner telephone number request] to request that their personal telephone numbers be approved by the unit PCO and entered on the Prisoner Telephone Call Control System (PTCCS).
+- A prisoner must request that their personal telephone numbers be approved by a unit staff member and entered on the CPTS [C.02.06 Staff verify prisoner personal telephone numbers].

-- Sentenced prisoners who want to keep in regular contact with their legal counsel for advice on investments, family issue, must include their legal counsel's number as one of the ten numbers permitted on their list.
+- Prisoners who want to keep in regular contact with their legal counsel for advice on investments, family issue, can have 2 exempt numbers in addition to their 10 personal numbers.

 C.02.05 Staff check for No Contact Conditions Alert